What Is Operating Leverage? Simply Explained

-Operating use quantifies the sensitivity of a company's operating income to changes in sales volume, indicating the extent to which fixed costs are used in its production process.
+Operating leverage quantifies the sensitivity of a company's operating income to changes in sales volume, indicating the extent to which fixed costs are used in its production process.

 On This Page